 Discounted Cash Flow Calculator (DCF)

 The discounted cash flow calculator is a fantastic tool that investment analysts use to determine the fair value of an investment.
-By adding the company's free cash flow to firm or the earnings per share to the discount rate (WACC), we can find out if the current price of a security or business is cheap or expensive.
+By adding the company's free cash flow to firm (see our FCFF calculator) or the earnings per share to the discount rate (WACC), we can find out if the current price of a security or business is cheap or expensive.

 What is the discounted cash flow model?